 - how natural the shoulder and upper-back zones feel

 When scan alignment is off, users often notice it quickly.
-The massage may feel too high near the neck, too low across the shoulders, or just slightly “wrong” in a way that is hard to describe.
-Even when the rollers are strong enough, the experience can feel less satisfying because the target area is not lined up well.
+The massage may feel too high near the neck, too low across the shoulders, or just slightly wrong in a way that is hard to describe.

 Body scan matters most when you move past feature lists and think about what you feel in the chair.

-1. Better neck and shoulder placement
+1. Better Neck and Shoulder Placement

 This is usually the first area where scan quality shows up.
 If the chair maps your shoulders well, the upper-body massage often feels more intentional and less generic.

-Many users can tell when a chair is “almost right.”
+Many users can tell when a chair is almost right.
 A better scan reduces that problem.
 The goal is not perfection.
 The goal is to reduce the small but noticeable mismatch that makes a session feel less precise.

 Many massage chairs let you confirm or fine-tune the shoulder position after the scan.
 This matters because bodies are different, sitting posture changes slightly from session to session, and even a decent scan can still be a little off.